 Processing of legislation.

-Processing of tabled documents and maintenance of safe custody of Senate records, and provision of document distribution and inquiries services.
+Processing of tabled documents and maintenance of safe custody of Senate records, and provision of a document distribution and inquiries service.

 Provision of secretariat support to the Appropriations and Staffing, Selection of Bills and Publications committees.